neophob/PixelController/README.md

 You can **download** PixelController on Google Code: [http://code.google.com/p/pixelcontroller/downloads/](http://code.google.com/p/pixelcontroller/downloads/)

-You can download the latest **SNAPSHOT** of PixelController on the [Jenkins Server](https://buildhive.cloudbees.com/job/neophob/job/PixelController/ws/pixelcontroller-distribution/target/assembly/)
+You can download the latest **SNAPSHOT** (=unstable) release of PixelController on the [Jenkins Server](https://buildhive.cloudbees.com/job/neophob/job/PixelController/ws/pixelcontroller-distribution/target/assembly/)

+## DEMO
+Check out [PixelController Rough Cut #2.
+Featuring two PixelInvaders panels](https://vimeo.com/61141493), [PixelInvaders 3D RGB Panels](http://vimeo.com/27453711) and [PixelInvaders panels controlled by a tablet (OSC)](http://vimeo.com/32580251) to see PixelController in action with two PixelInvaders panels.
+This should give you a quick overview what PixelController is.

 ## HOWTO USE PIXELCONTROLLER
 Prerequisite: